baggariSiva/eleventy/README.md

 # Eleventy on Elestio

-This is a minimal example of a Eleventy static site created with @11ty/eleventy.
+This is a minimal example of a Eleventy static site created using @11ty/eleventy

 Click on the button below to deploy this repository with CI/CD on Elestio: